-Between 1999 and 2017, 218,000 people have died from prescription opioid overdoses from medications like oxycodone.
+Between 1999 and 2017, 218,000 people have died from prescription opioid overdoses, including oxycodone.
 What’s more, people have succumbed to this type of death at a rate that was five times higher in 2017 than in 1999.

 Table of Contents

-Learn more about the life-threatening dangers associated with opioid withdrawal and available professional treatment options.
+Learn more about the life-threatening dangers associated with opioid withdrawal and available treatment options.

 How Does Oxycodone Work?

 Oxycodone, a synthetic medication derived from opium, is prescribed to treat moderate-to-severe pain, and it belongs in a class of medications called opiate analgesics.
 Oxycodone is also available in combination with acetaminophen and sold under the brand names of OxyContin, Oxycet, Roxicet, and others.

 It is also available as a long-acting, extended-release tablet, an extended-release capsule, a liquid solution, a concentrated solution, capsule, and tablet.

 Like other opioids, oxycodone works by binding to opioid receptors in the brain and spinal cord.
 Oxycodone stimulates those receptors, which ultimately flood the brain and nervous system with opioids.
 This action produces pain relief and sedation.